KylieCancilla16/KylieCancilla16.github.io/projects/biodiversity_decline.md

   - Biodiversity Decline
   - Pollution impact research
   - Mercury pollution
-summary: ""This paper explores the decline of North American avifauna and the effect of pollution on birds, specifically the effect of mercury pollution in fish on birds around the San Francisco Bay."
+summary: "This paper explores the decline of North American avifauna and the effect of pollution on birds, specifically the effect of mercury pollution in fish on birds around the San Francisco Bay."
 ---